ask0ldd/VStreamService/README.md

 <img src="/public/screenshots/screen2n3.jpg">

-- The first big one is rotating a huge banner using React and CSS.
+- The top one has some big banners in a rotation, using React and CSS.
 Nothing fancy.

 - The second one is more advanced, featuring cards that open and display a video asynchronously when hovered over.
 Additionally, the cards automatically center themselves to ensure the video is never cut off.